 B Ed, Grad Dip Div, M. Min

 Yvette Cherry is a wife and mother of four daughters, a teacher and an itinerant preacher.
 Yvette holds a Bachelor of Education and a Master of Ministry from Morling College.
 She works as a secondary teacher in a West Australian private school.
 Previously, Yvette was the National Director for Australian Baptist Women and the Women’s Leadership Pastor at Baptist Churches of Western Australia.

 BA, Dip.
 Min.

 Bronwen Speedie is a chaplain, writer and serves on the council of her local Baptist church.
-She serves as President of the Perth branch of Christians for Biblical Equality.
 Her 2017 article on the Samaritan woman of John 4 for Mutuality magazine was commended by the US-based Evangelical Press Association, and she is the author of a forthcoming Bible study exploring the Bible’s message about men and women from Genesis to Paul.
-For almost a quarter of a century, she has been a participant and leader in online ministries to men and women exploring an egalitarian understanding of the Bible.
-Bronwen is currently studying at Vose Seminary.
+For almost a quarter of a century, Bronwen has been a participant and leader in online ministries to men and women exploring an egalitarian understanding of the Bible.
 She and her husband Darren have one young son and together they enjoy caravanning adventures.